Roll20/roll20-api-scripts/MarchingOrder/README.md

 ### To set one token to follow another

 Select the token that will be the follower.
 From the menu, click the 'Follow' button.
-In the prompt, enter the name of the token you want to follow.
+You will then be prompted to click the token that will be the leader.

 You can use this method consecutively for pairs of leader/follower tokens to specify a chain of tokens to be in some marching order.